Astathiel/Keystone/README.md

 1.  **GUI Development:** Building an interactive and intuitive user interface from scratch.
 2.  **Object-Oriented Programming (OOP):** Structuring the code in a clean, modular, and scalable way.
 3.  **Data Persistence:** Saving and loading user data locally.
-4.  **Application Packaging:** Turning the final Python script into a standalone executable file.
+4.  **Application Packaging:** Turning the final JavaSript/React script into a standalone executable file.
 5.  **UI/UX Design Principles:** Thinking about the user experience and creating a pleasant-looking application.

 ---